joergmlpts/nature-id/README.md

 ## Dependencies

-Several items need to be installed in order for `nature-id.py` to run.
-A few Python packages are needed, classification models need to be downloaded and installed in directory `classifiers`, and finally the taxonomy and common names need to be downloaded to directory `inaturalist-taxonomy`.
+Several things need to be installed in order for `nature-id.py` to run.
+Some Python packages are required, classification models need to be downloaded and installed into the `classifiers` directory, and finally the taxonomy and common names need to be downloaded into the `inaturalist-taxonomy` directory.

 ### Python Packages

-This code has been written in Python 3.
-Besides Python 3, packages `Pillow` and `requests` are used to load and process images and to access the iNaturalist API.
+This code is written in Python 3.
+Besides Python 3, the packages `Pillow` and `requests` are used to load and process images and to access the iNaturalist API.

-`Pillow` and `requests` can be installed on Ubuntu Linux with command `sudo apt install python3-pillow python3-requests` and on other platforms with command
+`Pillow` and `requests` can be installed on Ubuntu Linux with the command `sudo apt install python3-pillow python3-requests` and on other platforms with the command

 ```
 pip install Pillow requests
 ```

-When appropriate `pip3` should be called instead of `pip` to avoid accidentally installing packages for Python 2.
+Where appropriate `pip3` should be called instead of `pip` to avoid accidentally installing Python 2 packages.

 `TensorFlow Lite` is installed as described at [https://www.tensorflow.org/lite/guide/python](https://www.tensorflow.org/lite/guide/python).
-A file that is specific to both the platform and the Python version needs to be downloaded and installed with `pip` or `pip3`.
-On Windows call `python --version` and on Linux call `python3 --version` to doublecheck your Python version before downloading `TensorFlow Lite`.
+A file that is specific to both the platform and the Python version-specific file must be downloaded and installed with `pip` or `pip3`.
+On Windows call `python --version` and on Linux call `python3 --version` to check your Python version before downloading `TensorFlow Lite`.

 ### Classification Models

-The classification models and their labelmap files need to be downloaded from Google and they go in directory `classifiers`.
+The classification models and their labelmap files have to be downloaded from Google and they go into directory `classifiers`.

 The classifiers can be downloaded from these links: